antonbashir/dart-iouring-transport/README.md

 * [optional]`void Function(Exception error) onError` - Optional callback for error handling.
 * [optional] `void Function() onDone` - Optional callback to be called when writing is finished.

 ### [async] close() - Closes the client connection.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the connection.
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the connection.
-* [optional] `Duration gracefulDuration` - Optional duration to wait before force closing the connection.
+* [optional] `Duration gracefulTimeout` - Optional duration to wait before force closing the connection.
 * [return] `Future<void>`

 # TransportServerConnection